Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: Introduction

-On the one hand, recent progress has shown that the seemingly detrimental (structured) losses of a photonic lattice can yield chiral and and even counterintuitive interactions between quantum emitters~\cite{FedericoOptica}.
-On the other hand, lattices featuring the non-Hermitian skin effect, such as the Hatano--Nelson (HN) model~\cite{HNmodel} (or its dissipative version), do not obey the conventional Bloch theorem and thus affect the dynamics of emitters in a way with no Hermitian analogue~\cite{LonghiQD, GongHN, GongHN2}.
+On the one hand, recent progress has demonstrated that the seemingly detrimental (structured) losses in photonic lattices can sometimes play a constructive role and even lead to counterintuitive optical phenomena~\cite{FedericoOptica,ChengLPR2024}.
+On the other hand, lattices featuring the non-Hermitian skin effect, such as the Hatano--Nelson (HN) model~\cite{HNmodel} and its dissipative version, do not obey the conventional Bloch theorem and thus affect the emitter dynamics in a way with no Hermitian analogue~\cite{LonghiQD, GongHN, GongHN2}.
 Considering the fact that the HN model features both exceptional points and the non-Hermitian skin effect~\cite{GongPRX, EpTopo}, it appears to be an excellent candidate for engineering unconventional light-matter interactions.

-In particular, giant emitters (atoms)~\cite{fiveyear, LambAFK, SAW2014, NoriGA, braided}, which feature multiple separate coupling points with the bath, exhibit properties that are closely related to the dispersion relations of the fields~\cite{AGT2D1, AFKstructured, LeiQST, AFK2D, Leonforte2024}.
-And indeed, non-Hermitian lattices can endow giant emitters with even more peculiar properties~\cite{DLHN}.
-For example, two carefully arranged giant emitters (i.e., with an appropriate braided coupling structure) can exhibit a decoherence-free exchange interaction when they are coupled to a Hermitian lattice~\cite{AFKstructured}.
-This decoherence-free interaction, however, turns out to be nonreciprocal in the non-Hermitian case, with the non-reciprocity (chirality) exactly determined by the non-Hermiticity of the lattice~\cite{DLHN}.
+In particular, giant emitters (atoms)~\cite{fiveyear, LambAFK, SAW2014, NoriGA, braided}, which feature multiple separate coupling points with the bath, exhibit properties that are closely related to the dispersion relation of the field and the separations between the coupling points~\cite{ZhaoWbound, AGT2D1, AFKstructured, LeiQST, AFK2D,CYT2023prr,Leonforte2024}.
+Indeed, non-Hermitian lattices can endow giant emitters with even more peculiar properties~\cite{DLHN}.
+For example, two carefully arranged giant emitters (i.e., with an appropriate braided coupling structure) can exhibit a decoherence-free exchange interaction when they are coupled to a Hermitian lattice~\cite{AFKstructured, AFK2D}.
+This decoherence-free interaction, however, becomes nonreciprocal in the non-Hermitian case, with the non-reciprocity (chirality) exactly determined by the non-Hermiticity of the lattice~\cite{DLHN}.
+Such chiral features are essentially distinct from those induced by the additional phase difference between different coupling points of a giant emitter~\cite{WXchiral2,DLprl,CYTcp,ChiralGAprx,doublon2024}, as will be elucidated in this paper.